Get insider access

 Sennheiser HD 450BT Wireless

 The Sony WH-XB910N Wireless are somewhat better headphones for most uses than the Sennheiser HD 450BT Wireless.
-The Sony are more comfortable, feel better built, and block out significantly more ambient noise.
+The Sony are more comfortable, feel better built, and block out a bit more noise.
 They also have better battery performance.
 The Sennheiser have a more neutral sound profile, which some users may prefer.

 JBL Live 660NC Wireless

 The JBL Live 660NC Wireless and the Sony WH-XB910N Wireless are similarly performing headphones with different strengths.
 While both headphones are well-built and support multi-device pairing, the JBL have a more neutral sound profile out of the box, which some users may prefer, and reproduce sound more consistently.
-However, the Sony are more comfortable, and their ANC offers a better noise isolation performance.
-They also have longer continuous battery life.
+However, the Sony are more comfortable, but their ANC offers a less consistent performance.
+Their longer continuous battery life is longer, though.

 Skullcandy Crusher Evo Wireless